MarcosAFFernandes/MarcosAFFernandes/README.md

 # Marcos Fernandes

-Bachelor's Degree in Computer Engineering, with a strong focus on Full-Stack Development.
+Bachelor's Degree in Computer Engineering, with a strong interest in software development and technology.
+I'm always eager to embrace new challenges.

 ## Overall Technological Knowledge